Back to Colorado

 What This Bill Does

-• The bill allows the bureau to determine its own hours of operation that best meet its business needs.
+• Allows the bureau to set its own operating hours based on business needs.

 Limits and Unknowns